libraryofcelsus/Aetherius_AI_Assistant/readme.md

 • Launch Ai Tutorial YouTube Channel

 # Changelog:
+**0.046a**
+• Added New Category System for Sub-Agents, only in Async API script for now.

+• Fixed Bug Causing Multiple Categories to be loaded into category list.
+Also fixed Empty Prompt Bug.
+Async API Version Only.

+• Added Seperate Scripts for Memory Sub-Agent Category.
+Async API Version Only.

+• Added Experimental Knowledge Domains for Explicit Long-term Memory.
+Async API Version Only.

+• Fixed No Collection Bug for External Resource Search.
+Async API Version Only.

+• Worked on Knowledge Domain Selection.
+Async API Version Only.

+• Added Temporary Gradio Ui for testing agent mode until other ui is redone.
+Username and Botname must be changed in "Gradio-Ui.py" If using Discord Bot, user_id must be set to discord username.

 **0.045c**

 • Added Bot and User profile descriptions.
 This can be disabled in the Api settings json.